JustinHoyt/sdl_ios_guides/docs/Displaying Information/Designing the User Interface/index.md

 | systemSoftwareVersion | The software version of the system that implements the SmartDeviceLink core | String |

 ### Templates
 Each car manufacturer supports a set of templates for the user interface.
 These templates determine the position and size of the text, images, and buttons on the screen.
-A list of supported templates is sent in `RegisterAppInterfaceResponse.templatesAvailable`.
+A list of supported templates is sent in `SDLManager.systemCapabilityManager.displayCapabilities.templatesAvailable`.

 To change a template at any time, send a `SDLSetDisplayLayout` RPC to the SDL Core.
 If you want to ensure that the new template is used, wait for a response from the SDL Core before sending any more user interface RPCs.